-Welcome to part two of the Let it Bleed post.
+Welcome to part two of the Let it Bleed post where I will be discussing blood formulations in film.
 If you didn’t read part one, click here before moving onto part two.

 The last post ended in a bit of a cliff hanger.
 I ended with mentioning that until the early 1970s, blood in film was very fake looking.
 It was too bright of red and looked too opaque, almost like nail polish or latex paint.